Discover your reparative path

 The Reparations Collective began as a committee of Racial Justice Rising in 2020, planning programming and educational opportunities centered on reparations.

-In 2021, we established accountability partnerships with reparations leaders and offered reparations workshops to the community.
+In 2021, we established accountability partnerships with African American reparations leaders and offered reparations workshops to the community.

 In 2022, in addition to reparations workshops, the Reparations Collective distributed $7000 to reparations-oriented organizations in our region.

-In 2023, the Collective distributed another $7000 to local organizations, held and/or supported two workshops on reparations, agitated for reparations legislation and spread the good word in the region via tabling at events and the radio.
+In 2023, the Collective distributed another $7000 to local African American led organizations, held and/or supported two workshops on reparations, agitated for reparations legislation and spread the good word in the region via tabling at events and the radio.

 In early 2025, we felt honored that both groups, the Chaubunagungamaug band of Nipmuck Indians and Crossing The Waters Institute for Cultural Exchange agreed to continue this partnership.

-As of April 29, 2025, the Chaubunagungamaug band of Nipmuck and the Reparations Collective mutually agreed to change how we were working together.
-As of August 1, 2025, we are no longer collecting reparations funds on their behalf.
-While we maintain our deep commitment to reparations for both Indigenous and Black communities, we encourage reparations contributions to be sent directly to the Nipmuck here: https://www.nipmuck.org/.
+Starting August 1, 2025, the Collective no longer collected reparations funds on behalf of the Chaubunagungamaug Nipmuc band, at their request.
+While we maintained our deep commitment to reparations for both Indigenous and Black communities, we encouraged reparations contributions to be sent directly to the Nipmuck.